Clickadelic/the-backend-ad-blocker/README.md

-# the-backend-ad-blocker
+# WordPress Backend Ad-Blocker
-A plugin to hide most of the backend ads when using a lot of plugins.
+A plugin to hide most of the backend ads when using lots of plugins in your WordPress installation.